All Episodes

 I was, I mean, you don't.

-Poor people that get a sign to stand out in these hurricanes and tell us what we already know.
+Poor people that get assigned to stand out in these hurricanes and tell us what we already know and maybe get run over by a runaway Ramada insign that gets blown down.

-Folks, I was just thinking of some.
+Folks, I was just thinking of something.

-Do you realize did you realize that the European Union may, in all of its bumbling, actually have swerved in to the solution to terrorism?
+Do you realize, did you realize that the European Union may, in all of its bumbling, actually have swerved into the solution to terrorism?

-By banning noise in member states, they have banned Al-Qaeda bombs.
+By banning noise in member states, they have banned al-Qaeda bombs.

-If we set off bombs, they're gonna be in violation of the EU noise pollution standards.
+And can't you just see the imams and the mullahs now fretting over, oh no, if we set off bombs, they're going to be in violation of the EU noise pollution standards.

-What are we gonna do now?
+What are we going to do now?

-This is folks.
+This is just, hey, folks.

 All right.

-Arlen Spector, Senate Judiciary Committee Chairman, complicated the already dizzying hysteria about the future of the Supreme Court by speculating at length yesterday about the possibility that Justice Sandra Day O'Connor would stay if President Bush elevated her to be Chief Justice.
+Arlen Specter, Senate Judiciary Committee Chairman, complicated the already dizzying hysteria about the future of the Supreme Court by speculating at length yesterday about the possibility that Justice Sandra Day O'Connor would stay if President Bush elevated her to be Chief Justice.

-It would be very tempting if the president said to Justice O'Connor, uh, you could help the country now.
+It would be very tempting if the president said to Justice O'Connor, you could help the country now.

-Uh I think it would be quite a tapping to her career if she served for a time, maybe a year or so.
+I think it would be quite a tapping to her career if she served for a time, maybe a year or so.

-I am stunned by this.
+Come on, I am stunned by this.

-There's gonna be a fight.
+There's going to be a fight.

-This is no different than the gang of 14 deal.
+This is no different than the Gang of 14 deal.

-All they did was punt it down the road to deal with later, which is now, and now they want to punt it again.
+All they did was punt it down the road to deal with later, which is now.

 So go get O'Connor.

-Now, I mean, this is what's sophistry about this.
+I mean, this is what's sophistry about this.

-There's no way Bush is gonna ask her to do this, but they're to put the idea out there for Spectre to do.
+But to put the idea out there for Spectre to do.

 It's things like this.